code-423n4/2024-04-noya/README.md

 ## 🐺 C4: Begin Gist paste here (and delete this line)

+# Overview

+[ ⭐️ SPONSORS: add info here ]

+## Links

+- **Previous audits:**  Not yet finished (with Hacken)
+  - ✅ SCOUTS: If there are multiple report links, please format them in a list.
+- **Documentation:** docs.noya.ai
+- **Website:** 🐺 CA: add a link to the sponsor's website
+- **X/Twitter:** 🐺 CA: add a link to the sponsor's Twitter
+- **Discord:** 🐺 CA: add a link to the sponsor's Discord

+---

 # Scope

 *See [scope.txt](https://github.com/code-423n4/2024-04-noya/blob/main/scope.txt)*
+[ ✅ SCOUTS: add scoping and technical details here ]
 ### Files in scope
+- ✅ This should be completed using the `metrics.md` file
+- ✅ Last row of the table should be Total: SLOC
+- ✅ SCOUTS: Have the sponsor review and and confirm in text the details in the section titled "Scoping Q amp; A"

 | File   | Logic Contracts | Interfaces | SLOC  | Purpose | Libraries used |
 | ------ | --------------- | ---------- | ----- | -----   | ------------ |